r33drichards/ccake/README.md

 - `variables`: Dictionary of variable names to values
 - `objective`: Objective value for optimization problems
 - `is_optimal`: Whether the solution is optimal

-## Available Solvers

-The server supports all MiniZinc-compatible solvers installed on your system.
-Common ones include:
-- Gecode (default)
-- Chuffed
-- OR-Tools
-- CBC

-Use `list_solvers()` to see all available solvers on your system.

-## Error Handling

-The server gracefully handles errors including:
-- Invalid MiniZinc syntax
-- Unsatisfiable constraints
-- Solver timeouts
-- Missing solver installations

-Errors are returned in the `error` field of the response.

 ## License